Don’t Panic! Tools for Dialing Down Workplace Stress

 Whether your team is dealing with concerns about work, life, or some combination of the two, there are things you can do to help them dial down negative emotional responses to challenges.
 And that’s important because when stress is properly managed, people can more easily focus on their biggest professional and personal goals.

-In a recent The Insightful Leader Live webinar, Carter Cast, a clinical professor of strategy, shared tools to help leaders and their teams get a better handle on what often feels uncontrollable.
+In an Insightful Leader Live webinar, Carter Cast, a clinical professor of strategy, shared tools to help leaders and their teams get a better handle on what often feels uncontrollable.

 “We can train our brains to better manage stress and anxiety,” Cast says.